warrenpolandra/warrenpolandra/README.md

 # 💫 About Me:
 I am an enthusiastic informatics engineering college student.
 I have participated in various volunteering events and organization.
 I am also Interested in new things and looking forward to work together in a team to build new projects.
-I am Certified in intermediate Android developer with Jetpack Compose and Kotlin programming.
+Certified in intermediate Android developer with Jetpack Compose and Kotlin programming.

 ## 🌐 Socials: